 The missions you will have done at the end of this project are:

-- a questionnaire to find out your classmates' personality, skills and interests.
+- a questionnaire to find out on your classmates' interests and likes on TV.

-- a final challenge which consists of the creation of a video curriculum.
+- and, finally, the final challenge which consists of the design and production of your own magazine programme.

 To create, design and edit your work, you will be able to use the following apps, among others.